Luke Amos: 2019–20: Queens Park Rangers (loan)

 On 1 July 2019, Amos joined Championship side Queens Park Rangers on a season-long loan.
 On 20 July 2019, Amos scored both goals in a 2–1 win over Oxford United in a pre-season friendly which were both headed goal scored in the space of two minutes.
 Amos made his debut in the first game of the 2019–20 season which was a 2–1 win over Stoke where he played 63 minutes before being substituted for Marc Pugh.
 On 14 December 2019, Amos scored two goals in a 5–3 loss against Barnsley which were his first goals for the club.
 He made a total of 35 appearances for the club in this loan spell to QPR scoring twice in the process.

 Queens Park Rangers

 He signed permanently for Queens Park Rangers on 17 August 2020, on a three-year contract for an undisclosed fee.
 On 17 October 2020, Amos ruptured his anterior cruciate ligament in a 0–0 draw against Bournemouth and was ruled out for the rest of the season.
 Amos only made a total of 6 appearances in the 2020–21 season before his injury.
 On 31 October 2020, teammate Ilias Chair scored the opener in a 3–2 win over Cardiff honouring his goal to Amos by pulling up his shirt to reveal a 'Stay Strong 8' message.

+Amos was released at the end of the 2022–23 season.

+Hibernian

+Amos was linked to signing for Reading for the 2023–24 season.
+After training with Tottenham's under-23 team, he went on trial with Scottish club Hibernian, signing an 18-month contract with the club in January 2024.
+Amos played 15 times in a year with Hibs, before he was released from his contract in February 2025.

+Perth Glory

+On 14 February 2025, Amos joined A-League side Perth Glory on a 6-month contract, with an option to extend for a further year.